colinhacks/devii/README.md

 # Devii 😎

-A blog starter for the modern developer
+A dev blog starter for 2020.
+Check out the blog post describing the motivation + design of this project at [https://vriad.com/blog/devii](https://vriad.com/blog/devii)

 Next.js + React + TypeScript + Markdown + syntax highlighting = 🔥🔥🔥

+### Powered by Next.js

+Devii is powered by Next.js.
+We chose Next.js because it's the simplest, most elegant way to generate a static version of a React-based website.

+Check out the Next.js documentation [here](https://nextjs.org/docs) to make sure it's the right choice for your project.

 ## Get started

-To get started, clone the repo and start the development server:
+To get started, clone the repo and install the dependencies.

 ```
 git clone git@github.com:vriad/devii.git my-blog
 cd my-blog
 yarn
-yarn dev
 ```

+Then start the development server with `yarn dev`.
+This should start a server on `http://localhost:3000`.

+## Project structure

-The default project only contains two pages: a home page (`http://localhost:3000`) and a sample blog post (`http://localhost:3000/blog/test`).
+The default repo only contains two pages: a home page (`/pages/index.tsx`) and one sample blog post (`/md/blog/test.md`).

+## The home page

+The home page is intentionally minimal.
+You can put whatever you want in `index.tsx`; one of our goals in designing Devii was to place no restrictions on the developer.
+Use your imagination!
+Your website is the online manifestion of you.
+You can use whatever npm packages or styling libraries you like.

-To add a new blog post, just add a new Markdown file under `/md/blog`.
+## Adding a new blog post

-## Powered by Next.js

-Devii is powered by Next.js.
-We chose Next.js because it's the simplest, most elegant way to generate a static version of a React-based website.

-Check out the Next.js documentation [here](https://nextjs.org/docs) to make sure it's the right choice for your project.
+Create a new Markdown file called `foo.md` within the `/md/blog` directory.
+Add in some basic Markdown content.
+Then go to `http://localhost:3000/blog/foo`.
+You should see the new post.

 ## Frontmatter support